mihrpsah/mihrpsah/README.md

 # About

-- 👋 Hi, I’m @mihrpsah
+- 👋 Hi, I’m @mihrpsah.
-- 👀 I’m learning core JAVA & DevOps
+- 👀 I’m learning core JAVA & DevOps.
 - 🌱 I’m skilled in Web Development.
-- 💞️ I’m looking to collaborate on the same
+- 💞️ I’m looking to collaborate on the same.
 - 📫 Reach me at smihirp1@gmail.com

 <!---